nadavmatalon/bookmark-manager/README.md

 ##  Browser Caveate

 <p>Please note that this app has been optimized primarily for <strong>Google Chrome</strong>,
-and to a lesser extent <strong>Apple Safari</strong>.
+and to a lesser extent for <strong>Apple Safari</strong>.
 The app uses flexbox to display various element, and despite my efforts to make it suitable for other browsers as well, it may not look as intended in them.</p>